No1ceTea/no1cekeebs/README.md

 ## ✨ Feedback & Suggestions

 If you have any suggestions/feedback, you can contact me via [my email](mailto:jacquot.thai@gmail.com).
-Alternatively, feel free to open an issue if you find bugs or want to request new features.
+Alternatively, feel free to open an issue if you find bugs or want to request new features or new article.